Animal NDC 0061-4305-01 Resflor Gold

 RESFLOR GOLD®, when administered as directed, may induce a transient reaction at the site of injection and underlying tissues that may result in trim loss of edible tissue at slaughter.

-Residue Warnings
+Residue Warning

-Animals intended for human consumption must not be slaughtered within 38 days of treatment.
+RESIDUE WARNINGS: Animals intended for human consumption must not be slaughtered within 38 days of treatment.
 This product is not approved for use in female dairy cattle 20 months of age or older, including dry dairy cows.
 Use in these cattle may cause drug residues in milk and/or in calves born to these cows.
-A withdrawal period has not been established in pre-ruminating calves.
+A withdrawal period has not been established in preruminating calves.
 Do not use in calves to be processed for veal.

 Adverse Reactions

-Transient inappetence, diarrhea, decreased water consumption, and injection site swelling have been associated with the use of florfenicol in cattle.
+ADVERSE REACTIONS: Transient inappetence, diarrhea, decreased water consumption, and injection site swelling have been associated with the use of florfenicol in cattle.
 In addition, anaphylaxis and collapse have been reported post-approval with the use of another formulation of florfenicol in cattle.
-In cattle, rare instances of anaphylactic-like reactions, some of which have been fatal, have been reported, primarily following intravenous use of flunixin meglumine.

-Clinical Pharmacology
+Clinical Pharmacology:

 The pharmacokinetics (PK) of florfenicol (Table 1) and flunixin (Table 2) after subcutaneous injection of RESFLOR GOLD® is described below: